M1 Pro 8-Core vs Ryzen 7 PRO 2700X

 So, is M1 Pro 8-Core better than Ryzen 7 PRO 2700X?

-It depends on what matters more to you.
+It depends on what you want from the system.
 For gaming, Ryzen 7 PRO 2700X is ahead with a 18.9% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, M1 Pro 8-Core pulls ahead with 1.5% better PassMark.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, M1 Pro 8-Core is the better fit.
+For streaming, content creation, and heavier multitasking, M1 Pro 8-Core is the stronger fit.
 You are getting 1.5% better PassMark, backed by 8 cores and 8 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-M1 Pro 8-Core is still the faster CPU overall, but Ryzen 7 PRO 2700X makes more sense if price matters more than absolute performance.
-M1 Pro 8-Core is at an unclear MSRP at unclear MSRP versus $329 MSRP, and it gives you 1.5% better PassMark.
-The trade-off is that Ryzen 7 PRO 2700X is still the better pure gaming CPU with a 18.9% average FPS lead across 50 shared CPU game tests in our data.
-Ryzen 7 PRO 2700X is also 100.0% better value on MSRP (51.5 vs 0.0 PassMark/$), which is why it is easier to justify for price-conscious builds on paper.
+M1 Pro 8-Core is still the faster CPU overall, but Ryzen 7 PRO 2700X is easier to justify if budget matters more than peak performance.
+M1 Pro 8-Core comes in at an unclear MSRP at unclear MSRP versus $329 MSRP, and it still gives you 1.5% better PassMark.
+The compromise is that Ryzen 7 PRO 2700X is still the better pure gaming CPU with a 18.9% average FPS lead across 50 shared CPU game tests in our data.
+Ryzen 7 PRO 2700X is also 100.0% better value on MSRP (51.5 vs 0.0 PassMark/$), which is why it can still make sense for tighter-budget builds on paper.
 That said, if you already own a compatible AM4 + DDR4 setup, Ryzen 7 PRO 2700X can still make sense as a platform-matched option because it avoids a motherboard and RAM swap, but on MSRP alone you would want to find it meaningfully cheaper in real-world listings before that path becomes easy to justify.

 Which one is more future-proof for 2026 and beyond?